hazebam/cv/index.md

 <div id="webaddress">
 <a href="haze.bamford@gmail.com">haze.bamford@gmail.com</a>
 </div>
-## Interests
+## Summary

-Climate and Glacier modelling, Changing mountain and polar environments
+Msc(Res) candidate: Polar and Alpine Change.
+Recent Environmental science BSc graduate with a strong foundation in numerical modelling, programming using Python and R with high performance computers.
+Highly motivated to continue to learn and pursue a career in climate science.

 ## Education

 `2024-2025`
-__The University Of Sheffield__

-- _Master of science by research:_ Polar and Alpine Change
+__Master of science by research:_Polar and Alpine Change___

-- Dissertation: __Understanding the link between Andean high-altitude wetlands and glacial recession__
+- _University of Sheffield_
+- __Dissertation:__ Glacial meltwater contribution to high Andean wetlands

 `Sept 2022-2024`
-__The University of York__
+__Bachelor of science: Environmental science__

-- _Batchelor of science:_ Environmental Science, __2:1__
+- _University of York:_ __2:1__
-- Dissertation: __Mapping the growth of algae on the Greenland ice sheet__
+- __Dissertation:__ The growth of algae on the Greenland ice sheet

 `2020 - Jan 2022`
-__University of Warwick__

-- _Certificate of Higher Education:_ Global Sustainable Development and Life Sciences
+__Certificate of Higher Education: Global Sustainable Development and Life Sciences__
+- _University of Warwick_
+- Due to health issues had to suspend studies.
+Teaching on physical laboratory skills and techniques used in climate data collection and the politics of climate change and international research.

 `2018 - 2020`
 __Sir Henry Floyd Grammar School__